PaloAltoNetworks/twistlock-defender-helm/README.md

 > * This Chart was tested using AWS Secrets Manager and Azure Key Vault as secret management systems.
 > <br></br>

-# Support
-This Chart is a community support helm chart, meanwhile the chart downloaded from Prisma Cloud is the officialy supported.

 # Pre-requisites
 ## Download Helm Chart from Prisma Cloud
 To get the required values for this Helm Chart to work download the Helm Chart from Prisma Cloud Compute Console by going to Manage > Defenders > Manual Deploy and Select the following paramaters: